The World’s Best Budgeting Apps: Spend Less, Save More

 OVERVIEW

-PocketGuard is quite possibly one of the best budgeting apps for college students because, as the name implies, its main purpose is to prevent overspending.
+PocketGuard is quite possibly one of the best choices for college students because, as the name implies, its main purpose is to prevent overspending.
 The interface is focused on how much cash you have to spend, and the app calculates how much money is available after you pay your monthly bills and set aside any savings.
 You can see how much cash is left “in your pocket” for the day, week, or month.
 It’s easy to set up the app and connect it to your bank account, and the app also memorizes recurring bills and frequent expenses, so entering data becomes faster and easier the more you use the app.
 Our favorite thing about PocketGuard is that it uses financial services that give you rebates on shopping, lower your bills, pay off loans, and even improve your credit score.
 You can learn how to control overspending and save up enough cash to put more into your savings and retirement accounts.
-All of this is done through a great-looking, easy-to-use interface, making PocketGuard one of the best budgeting apps for beginners.
+All of this is done through a great-looking, easy-to-use interface.

 • The “Autosave” feature automatically saves you money